 Redirecting visitors to a new website can also be automated using the convenient redirect plugin, which is used to set up redirects 301 and correctly handle 404 errors.

 Note!
 After manually or automatically transferring a site from Wix to WordPress, you should definitely check the pages for “broken links“.
 Use the “Broken Link Checker” plugin, which will notify you in case some links on your web site are not working.

-Also, do not forget about the possibility to order the transfer of the website from freelancers or from web agencies.
+Also, do not forget about the possibility to order the transfer of the website from freelancers.
+But we recommend you to choose web agency as F5 Studio.
 Of course, this service is paid, but the advantages are obvious: First you get a full-fledged WordPress site without errors and mistakes.
-Second, it really saves you a great deal of time.
+Second, it really saves you a great deal of time and money.

 So, if you need professional transfer from Wix to WordPress you can contact us.